Ensuring your money is safe in the long-term

 Why Funeral Plans Are a Strong Hedge

-• Funeral plans act as a form of inflation protection, especially valuable when funeral costs are rising faster than general household inflation.
+• Plans act as a reliable inflation hedge, especially where funeral cost growth outpaces general household inflation.

 Chair